chrisrossi/happy/docs/narr/conventions.rst

 .. code-block:: python

    def responder(request):
-      if handles(request):
-          return response
-      return None
+      return response  # may be None

-A responder may either return a :term:`WebOb` response, or ``None`` if a responderchooses not to handle a request.
+A responder may either return a :term:`WebOb` response, or ``None`` if a responder chooses not to handle a request.
 A return type of ``None`` can indicate to a caller that another responder should be tried or that a '404 Not Found' should be returned to the client.